-I. The Chancery Court has the jurisdiction to enjoin the defendants from violating the constitutions of the State of Tennessee and the United States by subjecting Mr. West to cruel and unusual punishment even if defendants' failure and/or refusal to refrain from such violations prior to be being forced to do so by the Chancery Court would result in their inability to carry out Mr. West's execution at the date and time set.
+I. The Chancery Court Has the Jurisdiction to Enjoin the Defendants from Violating the Constitutions of the State of Tennessee and the United States by Subjecting Mr. West to Cruel and Unusual Punishment Even If Defendants' Failure And/or Refusal to Refrain from Such Violations Prior to Be Being Forced to Do So by the Chancery Court Would Result in Their Inability to Carry out Mr. West's Execution at the Date and Time Set.

-On April 30, 2010, when the State filed its motion for an execution date, it knew or should have known that all autopsy reports for inmates executed under Tennessee's lethal injection protocol indicate that the inmates were not sufficiently anesthetized and that the only drug to reach lethal levels is pancuronium bromide.3 On July 15, 2010, this Court ordered Defendants to "execute the sentence of death" upon Mr. West "as provided by law."
+On April 30, 2010, when the State filed its motion for an execution date, it knew or should have known that all autopsy reports for inmates executed under Tennessee's lethal injection protocol indicate that the inmates were not sufficiently anesthetized and that the only drug to reach lethal levels is pancuronium bromide.
+On July 15, 2010, the Tennessee Supreme Court ordered Defendants to "execute the sentence of death" upon Mr. West "as provided by law."
 The execution is to take place on November 9, 2010.
 On October 20, 2010, the Defendants announced their intent to execute Mr. West by lethal injection.